 Studies have shown that in healthy individuals the respiration range is from 12 to 20 BrPM.
-The colour parts of the outer gauge in red represent when you are out of this range, green is within the range.
+The colour parts of the outer gauge in orange and red represent when you are out of this range, green is within the range.

 A Respiration Rate Report can also be viewed in the Clock tab under the Wellness section.

 Note: unless you have sleep mode enabled, your respiration rate will not be captured.
 Refer to Turning on Sleep Mode below.

 Setting Up Respiration Rate